AetherialMist/JavaLearning/lesson-001/README.md

 Now as humans, we can figure out I _meant_ to say "The lazy dog jumped over the fence."
 That is great and all for us, but computers are not good at understanding what we _meant_ to say.
 Computers are very literal when it comes to the order of words and symbols used.
-Hence, ORDER MATTERS.
+Hence, **ORDER MATTERS**.
 As you write more and more Java code files, you will understand more and more of the Java syntax.

 ### Public Static Void WHAT???

 We have a Class file now, yay!
 But it is empty, and that little play button at the top is still grayed out, let's fix that!
-Add the following to your code file:
+Make the inside of you _class_ look like the following:

 ```java
 package aetherial;